Thanood/monterey-user-manual/installing_monterey.md

     ![img](http://i.imgur.com/ZKtxz70.png)
 2. Wait a few seconds for the installer to do its thing
   ![img](http://i.imgur.com/G6Vs9Q1.png)
-3. Monterey starts after the installation is complete.
+3. Monterey automatically starts up after the installation is complete.
 The installer adds a shortcut to Monterey to your desktop
 ![img](http://i.imgur.com/GfjRz2t.png)

 ### Mac